jiko/stopabadcure/_posts/2013-09-03-priorities.md

 	<li>It’s a luxury, not a necessity.</li>
 	<li>It should be financed privately.</li>
 </ul>
-Pony up, then, Civic Council, and get on with raising the money privately, if this is so important.
+Pony up, then, Civic Council, and get on with raising the money privately if this is so important!

 There’s plenty of wealth out there to tap for “translational” medical research.
+Leave Jackson County taxpayers out of it.